Are you interested in buying a tent?

 Interior Loops/Pockets – Interior loops and pockets give you an easy-to-access spot to store your personal items.

 Here at Beyond The Tent, we’ve used dozens of backpacking tents over the years.
-So we know exactly what to look for in a new tent.
+So we know exactly what you need to look for when buying a tent for backpacking.

-A few of our favorites, broken down by type, include:
+A few of our favorite backpacking tents, broken down by type, include:

 Best Solo Backpacking Tent